-Meet: entrance Beetham Tower, Deansgate.
+Meet: entrance Beetham Tower, Deansgate, 2pm.

-Booking: Press here to book with eventbrite.
+Booking: Please press here to book with Eventbrite.

-The Duke turned to his engineer, James Brindley, and they developed a way of channeling the water so that the coal could be taken out on boats.
+The canal began life in 1761 thanks to its promoter, Francis Egerton, 3rd Duke of Bridgewater, who in looking for a way of reducing flooding in his Worsley mines turned to his engineer, James Brindley.
+They developed a way of channeling the water so that the coal could be taken out on boats.
 When the Duke realised he had enough coal to supply the needs of Manchester and Salford he decided to build a canal across the land so that his supply could reach those towns.

 Work on the new canal began in 1758.
 There were no locks.
-Once the canal opened, it became much cheaper transporting to coal to Manchester.
+Once the canal opened, it became much cheaper to transport coal to Manchester.
 The price of coal dropped and new industries using that coal began to flourish alongside the water.
 The original route, which officially opened on 17 July 1761, went from the Duke of Bridgewater’s Worsley coal mines to the River Irwell at Barton.
 There it crossed the waterway, now the Manchester Ship Canal, on an aqueduct that was one of the wonders of the age but has since been replaced with an equally ingenious structure.
 By the end of 1761 the canal had been extended to Cornbrook, and in 1765 it reached Castlefield where Brindley culverted the river Medlock.